Winter is here. Spring is coming. And along with spring comes golf season. But most of you will be woefully unprepared to start to swing by spring.

 “In order to perform well when you hit the links this spring – you are going to need a plan.
 If you ask the average golfer what their plan is to improve their golf game over the winter it may involve getting fitted for new clubs or taking a few lessons, but it typically doesn’t include getting their bodies working better.”_Brett Cohen

-I think amateur golfers should be using the 2 or 3 days per week they play golf in season – to train their body during the off-season.
-The off-season is the time to work on your physical weaknesses, improve your flexibility, mobilty and balance.
+I think amateur golfers should be using the 2 or 3 days per week they play golf in season – to train their bodies during the off-season.
+The off-season is the time to work on your physical weaknesses, improve your flexibility, mobility, and balance.
 And use a progressive resistance training program with an emphasis on addressing your deficits in hip and core strength.

 You want to use the off-season to plan ahead so you can enter the golf season confident and injury free.

-First and foremost..
+First and foremost.
 I believe every golfer should have a golf fitness assessment.
 I use the Titleist Performance Institute Level 1 Screen.
-The screen identifies if you have any physical limitations that can effect your golf swing.
+The screen identifies if you have any physical limitations that can affect your golf swing.

 “If I could give just one piece of advice to golfers of all levels, it’s to be physically assessed by a competent professional.
 A well-trained professional can identify key areas of weakness or imbalance and develop a highly effective exercise or rehabilitation program.
 It’s no guarantee that you’ll remain injury free, as the golf swing puts incredible forces on the body, but it puts the odds in your favor.” – Dr. Greg Rose, Titleist Performance Institute